 If you’ve been following our blog, you’ll probably notice that four of the recurring words in every post are: strength, peace, joy and hope.
 S, p, j and h.

 None of those big four come from within us.
 Between Annie and I, we couldn’t even muster up enough of them to make it through just one hour of just one day.
-This might disappoint some of you alpha-male Mark Driscoll groupies (or at least give you another reason to subscribe to his fan club for another year*), but by nature, I am more worrier than warrior.
+This might disappoint some of you alpha-male types, but I am more worrier than warrior.
 By myself, I am easily overwhelmed when difficulties come.
 I don’t have a naturally thick skin or a large pool of God-given natural abilities and resources for coping with difficulties and problems…

 …but I am not upset about that.
 I delight in what the Apostle Paul writes: